OpenKnowledgeMaps/headstart-vue/CINTRIBUTING.md

 ### Reviewing changes
 Please make sure that the new issue is necessary to the project.
 Reviewing PRs, approving them, and then maintaining new features can take a lot from our time and energy.
 So - even when a new feature or bug fix seems “yeah, why not”, please take under consideration the energy it will take.
-Please label the new issue as “analyse”, if it’s still in discussion, and - “implementation” when it’s ready to be written.
+Please label the new issue as “discussion”, if it’s still in discussion, and - “implementation” when it’s ready to be written.
 Please add also “good first issue”, “frontend”/“backend” and so on, to help contributors find issues that fit their skills.

 After the PR:
 - Check that the change is fulfilling it's purpose and works in all browsers/environments.